MarkZH/vintagebackup/wiki/backup.md

 First, it safeguards against backed up files being corrupted by having multiple copies of a file at the backup location.
 If no new copies were ever created, then there would be only one actual copy of the backed up data, with every other backup containing hard links to that one copy.
-If anything should happen to that one copy (disk sector goes bad, errant write, cosmic ray), then the backup is no good.
+If anything should happen to that one copy (disk sector goes bad, errant write, cosmic ray), then every backup of that file is no longer good.
 Copying a file to the backup location, even if it hasn't changed, mitigates this risk.

 Second, on some file systems, adding new hard links to a file that already has many hard links gets slower and slower over time.